shader-park/shader-park-docs/docs/README.md

 actionLink: /references-js/
 features:
 - title: Creative Coding Community
-  details: Focuses on real time generative graphics and teaches new developers techniques in 3D graphics.
+  details: Has a core focus on simplifying the process of creating generative 2D and 3D shaders.
 - title: Integrated Modeling and Shading Functions
-  details: Many procedrual modeling techniques including constructive solild geometry (CSG), signed distance fields (SDFs), physically based rendering (PBR) and live shader compilation are all integrated into one easy to learn environment designed for fast experimentation and prototyping.
+  details: Procedrual modeling techniques including constructive solild geometry (CSG), signed distance fields (SDFs), physically based rendering (PBR) and live shader compilation are all integrated into one easy to learn environment designed for fast experimentation and prototyping.
-- title: Live Collaboration
+- title: Live Coding Environment
-  details: Save your sculptures and explore other people's creations.
+  details: The website features a live-coding environment for quick experimentation
 footer: MIT Licensed | Copyright © 2021 Torin Blankensmith & Peter Whidden
 ---